 Patty Meagher – Advisor Insight

-Patty’s personal acronym for the players in a startup community is “ICET’S” (five fingers… five categories!).
+Patty has a couple of personal acronyms for the players in a startup ecosystem.
+Broadly speaking, it is CAPITAL, CUSTOMERS & COMMUNITY.
+More specifically, she talks about the “ICET’S”.
+(Five fingers… five categories!)
 It stands for Investors, Customers, Experts, Talent, and Service Providers.
-All five of these categories are critical to the success of an early stage business, and it is important to build an extended team that will help you reach out to organizations and people in each of those categories.
+“All five of these categories are critical to the success of an early stage business,” says Patty, “and it is important to build an extended team that will help you reach out to organizations and people in each of those categories.
 It all boils down to surrounding yourself with great people.
-That is the starting point.
+That is the starting point.”

 Patty also counts the art of preparing her clients to pitch to investors to be one of her strengths.

-According to Patty, her in depth and extensive work with her clients often ends up with them looking at her not so much as an outside advisor, but more like another member of their extended team.
+According to Patty, her in-depth and extensive work with her clients often ends up with them looking at her not so much as an outside advisor, but more like another member of their extended team.

 “It is always rewarding to hear the words, ‘I’m so glad that you’re on our team.’”
 Patty recounts.
 She gets very personally invested in her clients, and is highly motivated to guide her clients to success.
 When that magic combination of a great team, a huge market and an awesome product truly exists, she won’t stop until they gain access to the funding they need to achieve greatness.
 Many of Patty’s clients are in the IT, BioTech, or ‘Green’Tech sectors, and she finds it particularly rewarding to help these entrepreneurs make the proverbial ‘dent in the universe’.

 “Helping close deals for my entrepreneurs is a great feeling because I get to see them break out of the starting gate,” Patty admits.
 “It’s really satisfying to see someone who I have so much confidence in succeed.”